codinBabe/Team-Princeps-testimonials-grid-section-main/README.md

 # Testimonials-grid-section-main Repository
-Welcome to the Jadoo Travels repository!
-This repository is meant for collaborating on one of Women Techsters Project.
+Welcome to Testimonials-grid-section-main repository!
-This is part of a larger assessment
+This repository is meant for collaborating on one of Team Princeps group work.

 ## Instructions
 Follow these steps to contribute to the project: